 ---

-In this guide, you'll learn how to generate create Tinybird Charts from the UI, and add them to your Next.js frontend.
+Learn how to create Tinybird Charts from the UI and add them to your Next.js frontend.

 Tinybird Charts make it easy to visualize your data and create interactive charts.
-You can create a chart from the UI, and then embed it in your frontend application.
-This guide will show you how to add Tinybird Charts to a Next.js frontend.
+You can create a Chart from the UI and then embed it in your frontend app.
+This guide shows you how to add Tinybird Charts to a Next.js frontend.

 You can view the [live demo](https://guide-tinybird-charts.vercel.app/) or browse the [GitHub repo (guide-tinybird-charts)](https://github.com/tinybirdco/guide-tinybird-charts).